Few-shot Image Generation via Information Transfer from the Built Geodesic Surface: Experiments and Discussion

 In the evaluation, we employ the Fréchet Inception Distance (FID) \cite{heusel2017gans} as well as the pairwise Learned Perceptual Image Patch Similarity (LPIPS) \cite{zhang_unreasonable_2018} as metrics.
 FID is computed against the few-shot dataset, while LPIPS is calculated between generated samples.
 Lower FID values and higher LPIPS values are indicative of higher image quality and diversity, respectively.

 Tables \ref{table:all_quanti} and \ref{table:ffhq_quanti} present the quantitative results of the compared methods on various 10-shot datasets.
 We use consistent parameter settings across different datasets and conduct no domain-specific fine-tuning.
 The tables show that our method achieves the best or near-best results in terms of both FID and LPIPS.
 Assessing the capabilities of generative model requires considering both fidelity and diversity, which are reflected by these metrics.
-While the scores of our method are slightly lower than FastGAN \cite{liu_towards_2021} on Pokemon and Landscape datasets, it still ranks the second-best position.
-Moreover, as demonstrated in Figure \ref{fig:ffhq_quali}, the generated samples by our method and FastGAN on a real-world face dataset yield comparable visual quality.
+While the performance metrics of our method are slightly lower than FastGAN \cite{liu_towards_2021} on Pokemon and Landscape datasets, it still ranks the third-best position.
+On the real-world face dataset, the generated samples by our method and FastGAN yield comparable visual quality, as demonstrated in Figure \ref{fig:ffhq_quali}.
 However, when examining the quantitative metrics in Table. \ref{table:ffhq_quanti}, our method outperforms FastGAN.
 While FastGAN has a slightly lower FID, our method excels in terms of diversity.
+Furthermore, the integration of the FAGS module into FastGAN results in enhanced performance on some of the datasets, including Pokemon, Landscapes, and CelebA datasets.